Tur-'Abdin Region

 Sarwan (ancient town)

-Semqa (Semqe): A village two hours journey northeast of Diyarbakr.
+Semqa (Semqe): A village two hours journey northeast of Diyarbakir.
 It may be the village called Summaqli.

 Shafasne (ruined)